emanueldev7/emanueldev7/README.md

 - 🌱 I’m currently learning python linguage
 - 💞️ I’m looking to collaborate on software projects
 - 📫 How to reach me manelgoncalves2302@gmail.com
-- 😄 Pronouns: TODOS
-- ⚡ Fun fact:
+- ⚡ Fun fact: Cursando Eng. de Software

 <!---
 emanueldev7/emanueldev7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.